erlingm/digest-verify/README.md

-Therefor I have modified it a little, so it can guess which algorithm to use based on the length of the first argument (the digest) when used this way, thereby avoding the need to explicitly provide the algorithm explicitly in this use case.
+Therefor I have modified it a little, so it can guess which algorithm to use based on the length of the first argument (the digest) when used this way, thereby avoiding the need to explicitly provide the algorithm in this use case.